Best Toys for Komondor

 Physical Exercise Recommendations for Komondor

 Physical activity for Komondor should reflect their moderate (30-60 minutes daily) exercise needs and Giant (80-100+ lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Komondor, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue to watch for: heavy breathing, slower pace, resistance to continuing, lying down mid-activity.
 Komondor dogs with loyal, protective, independent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Komondor dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Komondor benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Komondor